ktrang1/coding-the-mind/README.md

 ## Brief Description
 Given the explosion of knowledge about psychiatric disorders, our workshop and online platform (codingthemind.org) will delineate how a cognitive sciences and neuroscience approach can inform the selection, operationalization, and design of digital health technology to intervene in processes hindering wellbeing worldwide.
 More information about the impetus behind this workshop and platform can be made on [Background](https://github.com/ktrang1/coding-the-mind/blob/master/BACKGROUND.md).

+**The website will advance neuroscience- and cognitive sciences-based open digital health by**:
+* Providing a wiki on latest advances in neuroscience and cognitive science relevant to trauma research, filterable by biomarkers, symptom clusters, and estimated cost;
+* Aggregating available technologies and protocols (setup, analysis) for digital health interventions in trauma research;
+* Documenting past implementations of open digital health protocols, detailing successes, challenges, and findings.

 **The workshop will advance the field of innovative digital health by leveraging cognitive sciences and neuroscience to inform**:
 * Characterization of the bases of trauma response;
 * Selection of the types of technology suited for the problem specified;